CaptainTimothy/shadowsocksr/subscription/README.md

 # SSR Subscription updater and "ssr://" link importer for Linux

-##usage
+## Usage

+### Import "ssr://" link
+Use `update.sh` to import your link with following command:

+    /bin/sh ./update.sh 'ssr://exAmpLeSSrLink=='

+Then, your config file will be updated, and the old config file will rename to `user-config.json.bak`.

+### Update Subscription
+First, ensure you have `bc` installed on your system.
+Use `whereis bc` to find out if you're not sure.
-First, decompress "updateSubscription.tar.gz" and put updateSubscription directory into your "shadoesocksr" directory, it should look like this:
+Then, decompress "updateSubscription.tar.gz" and put updateSubscription directory into your "shadoesocksr" directory, it should look like this:

 	shadowsocksr
 	├── updateSubscription